Aleph-Alpha/intelligence-layer-sdk/style_guide.md

     - **Usage Guidelines**: (Optional) Provide notes, insights or warnings about how to correctly use this class/function.
     Mention any nuances, potential pitfalls, or best practices.

----

-By maintaining clear distinctions between the two documentation streams, we ensure that both users and developers have the necessary tools and information at their disposal for efficient task execution and code modification.
+By maintaining clear distinctions between the three documentation streams, we ensure that both users and developers have the necessary tools and information at their disposal for efficient task execution and code modification.

-## Jupyter notebooks

-Notebooks shall be used in a tutorial-like manner to educate users about certain tasks, functionalities & more.

 ## Building a new task